 Rejected job offers happen.
 They’re almost inevitable in today’s competitive talent market.

-However, if your team takes a closer look to analyze why your company is being rejected, you can implement best practices and minimize the risk of candidates joining another organization.
+However, if your team takes a closer look to analyze why your company is being rejected, you can implement human resources best practices and minimize the risk of candidates joining another organization.